Kolli Hills: Farming

-Apart from its historical significance, the mountains are covered with Tropical Moist Mixed evergreen forests, but increasing areas of forests have been cleared for farming.
-Farm products of the mountain ranges include black pepper, jackfruit, banana, pineapple, Oranges, Tapioca, and other spices.
-Rice and other minor millets (Foxtail, Finger Millet and Little Millet) form the staple food of the tribal people who inhabit these mountains.
-The jackfruit grown on these mountains is well known for its taste and fragrance and is often soaked in wild honey that is also harvested from these mountains.
+Apart from its historical significance, the hills are covered with tropical moist mixed evergreen forests, but increasing areas of forests have been cleared for farming.
+Farm products of the hills include black pepper and other spices, jackfruit, banana, pineapple, oranges, and tapioca,.
+Rice and minor millets (foxtail, finger millet and little millet) form the staple food of the tribal people who inhabit these hills.
+The jackfruit grown on the hills is well known for its taste and fragrance and is often soaked in wild honey that is also harvested from the hills.

 Reserve forests

-The mountains are covered by green vegetation in the spring and monsoon, and are streaked with streams.
-There are three reserve forests that are controlled by the Government of Tamil Nadu, namely Ariyur Solai, Kundur Nadu, Pulianjolai.
+The hills are covered by green vegetation in the spring and monsoon and are streaked with streams.
+There are three reserve forests that are controlled by the government of Tamil Nadu: Ariyur Solai, Kundur Nadu, and Pulianjolai.

 Religious significance

-The mountain is a site of pilgrimage, because of the Arapaleeswarar temple, which is believed to have a secret path to the Shiva temple in Rasipuram.
-This Shiva temple is said to have been built by Valvil Ori in the 1st or 2nd century when he ruled this area.
+The hills are a site of pilgrimage, because of the Arapaleeswarar temple, which is believed to have a secret path to the Shiva temple in Rasipuram.
+This Shiva temple is said to have been built by Valvil Ori in the 1st or 2nd century CE when he ruled this area.
 "Arappaleeswara sathakam" is a poem which praises Lord Arappaleeswarar.
 It is believed that this temple existed during the Sangam period itself.

 According to legend, the Shiva linga in the temple was found when a farmer was ploughing his land.
 It is said that the farmer accidentally hit the Shiva linga while ploughing, and that led blood to ooze out of the statue.
 The small wound is said to be visible on the Shiva linga even today.

-There is also a temple for Ettukai Amman or Kolli Pavai which is one of the oldest in the town and the place itself derives its name.
+There is also a temple for Ettukai Amman or Kollipavai, which is one of the oldest in the town.